Thorney, Cambridgeshire: History

-Air accident
+Air accidents

-On 28 August 1976, a United States Air Force Lockheed C-141 Starlifter, 67-0006, on a flight from McGuire Air Force Base to RAF Mildenhall crashed near the village; the aircraft entered bad weather and the pilots lost control of the aircraft.
+On 28 August 1976, a United States Air Force Lockheed C-141 Starlifter, 67–0006, on a flight from McGuire Air Force Base to RAF Mildenhall crashed near the village; the aircraft entered bad weather and the pilots lost control of the aircraft.
 The accident killed all 18 passengers and crew on board.

 A memorial is maintained on Thorney Dyke, for the lost aircrew.

+Panavia Tornado ZA605 crashed on Wednesday 10 December 1986.
+The aircraft had taken off at 6pm for night flying in Scotland and collided at 6.06pm, when turning north.
+The Tornado hit another Tornado ZA611, which flew back, with part of the wing missing.